 Required transcripts, English proficiency test scores and letters of recommendation must be submitted to LSAC’s Credential Assembly Service (CAS).
 Do not send any documents directly to the Office of Admissions at Georgia State Law unless the staff specifically asks you to do so.

-Track 1 applicants must have completed the coursework for the equivalent of a professional law degree or similar credential, but need not be practicing lawyers.
+General Studies track applicants must have completed the coursework for the equivalent of a professional law degree or similar credential, but need not be practicing lawyers.
 (For Bologna Process students, this is the equivalent of completing the first three years of a five-year program.)